-- Department of Human Services (DHS) or Department of Veterans' Affairs (DVA) Pensioner Concession Card holders. - Seniors Card holders issued by states and territories. - People between 14 and 17 years.
+- Department of Human Services (DHS) or Department of Veterans' Affairs (DVA) Pensioner Concession Card holders. - Seniors Card holders issued by states and territories.

 You must show your Seniors Card or Pensioner Concession Card when you buy your licence.

 Please note that a Health Care Card does not qualify a person as eligible for a Pensioner licence.